An introduction to visual arts and design that stresses the components of visual thinking and visual language underlying design and the fine arts.

 Remember that getting work in on time is YOUR responsibility.
 Please keep in mind that if you ask a friend to turn in work for you and they fail to do so on time, it will be counted as late.

 Do NOT slide work under the professor's door or put it directly in her mailbox!
 Any work left in the instructors mailbox or office will be considered received at the time found by the instructor.
-Assignments may not be submitted electronically, only in the format described in each assignment.
+Work turned in to the office must be turned in to the administrative assistants in T57 HEB to be dated.
+Work turned in to the office after the class begins on the day stipulated (ie. 12:20 PM) is late.

 The exercises will be accepted up to two weeks late, but not thereafter.
 No exceptions will be made.